borgo-lang/borgo/playground/examples.md

 ## Control flow

-Like in Go, the only values that can be iterated over are slices, maps and channels.
+Like in Go, the only values that can be iterated over are slices, maps, channels and strings.

 However, loops always iterate over a single value, which is the element in the slice (contrary to Go, where using a single iteration variable gives you the